 When to call a pro

-Clear a dirty condenser coil and reset a propped door yourself.
-Stop there.
-Defrost components, refrigerant, compressors, and electrical controls are tech work, both for safety and because a wrong refrigerant move is a federal violation.
+Close any propped door.
+Everything else, including condenser coil cleaning, defrost components, refrigerant, compressors, and electrical controls, is tech work.
+Condenser fins are fragile and a wrong cleaning move bends them into a tighter restriction.
+Refrigerant is a federal-certification job.
+Defrost repairs mean working inside energized equipment.
+Do it wrong and the repair bill is bigger than the original service call would have been.
 If the box has been above 41 degrees F for more than a couple of hours, move perishables to a working unit and follow your food-safety plan while you wait.

 If your problem is an aging system rather than a single failed part, it may be worth reading our commercial refrigeration repair guide, or, for low-volume florist and wine applications, our walk-in to mini-split + CoolBot conversion write-up.
 For the service itself, see commercial refrigeration repair, and if it is your ice machine that went down, commercial ice machine repair.